sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 will also be done automatically if your fiducials have the standard names, *Nz* (nasion), *LPA* (left pre-auricular point), and *RPA* (right pre-auricular point ).
-There is also considerable confusion about fiducials and we have created new fiducial labels in an attempt to disambiguate exact fiducial locations (see this [slide](https://sccn.ucsd.edu/eeglab/download/Fiducials.pdf)).
+There is also considerable confusion about fiducials, and we have created new fiducial labels in an attempt to disambiguate exact fiducial locations (see this [slide](https://sccn.ucsd.edu/eeglab/download/Fiducials.pdf)).
 Note that fiducial locations are stored outside the standard channel location